-Figure 1.
+Figure 2.
 Front-Left View

 - 1. The Enclosure Latch snaps into place to keep the two halves of the enclosure sealed. - 2.
-One of two Mounting Loops, which can accommodate bungee cords, rope, or cable locks up to a diameter of 0.420" (10.67 mm).

-- 3. One Acoustic Microphone is factory-installed.
-A foam Windscreen reduces recorded wind noise and contributes to weather protection.
-See Microphones (page 40). - 4.
+One of two Mounting Loops, which can accommodate bungee cords, rope, or cable locks up to a diameter of 0.420" (10.67 mm). - 3.
+The Ultrasonic Microphone is installed flush with the enclosure, protected from water and animals by a metallic mesh over a water-proof membrane.
+See Microphones (page 18). - 4.
 The Enclosure Hinge keeps the lid and body of the recorder permanently attached.

-Figure 2.
+Figure 3.
 Front-Right View

 - 1. A Padlock Loop allows the enclosure to be locked closed.
-See Padlock Compatibility (page 25) for padlock size recommendations. - 2.
+See Padlock Compatibility (page 12) for padlock size recommendations. - 2.
 One of two Mounting Loops, which can accommodate bungee cords, rope, or cable locks up to a diameter of 0.420" (10.67 mm). - 3.
 A Microphone Port can accommodate a second, acoustic microphone.
 When no second microphone is installed, the port is occupied by a plastic hex bolt.
-See Install a Second Microphone (page 40). - 4.
-The Bar Code Label lists the recorder's Model Name and Serial Number.

-5. A water-proof Vent regulates humidity and pressure inside the enclosure.
+See Install a Second Microphone (page 19). - 4.
+The Bar Code Label lists the recorder's Model Name and Serial Number. - 5.
+A water-proof Vent regulates humidity and pressure inside the enclosure.

-Figure 3.
+Figure 4.
 Rear View

-- The upper and lower Mounting Tabs can accommodate bolts or screws with a maximum thread diameter of 3/16" (4.6 mm).
-They can also serve as attachment points for bungee cords or zip ties. - A Tripod Mount fits a 1/4"-20 bolt, the same specification used by many cameras, including trail cameras.
+- 1. The upper and lower Mounting Tabs can accommodate bolts or screws with a maximum thread diameter of 3/16" (4.6 mm).
+They can also serve as attachment points for bungee cords or zip ties. - 2.
+A Tripod Mount fits a 1/4"-20 bolt, the same specification used by many cameras, including trail cameras.